"All

 it turned out, we actually ended up finding significant areas of

-agreement -- although the votes we intended to cast will probably cancel one another out.
+agreement -- although the votes we intended to cast would undoubtedly cancel one another out.

 (IMHO,